 In the UAE, a land where rain rarely fell and little grew, harvesting fish was the traditional lifeblood of the community, a valuable source of protein since time immemorial.
 As a result, Emiratis were intimately connected to the sea, only taking from it what they needed.
-The practice of splitting and drying fish (small fish e.g. jashr (anchovies) or uma (sardines) were dried whole, spread out on the ground), and of salting the largest specimens meant that resource was available to the population inland.
-Some fishmeal was used as camel fodder or as fertiliser, for example, silversides in vegetable gardens.
+The practice of splitting and drying small fish (small fish such as jashr (anchovies) or uma (sardines) were dried whole) and of salting the largest specimens meant that these resources were available to the population inland.
+Some fishmeal was used as camel fodder or as fertiliser.
+Silversides, for example, in vegetable gardens.

 Garagir are deployed from boats (traditionally fishing dhows known as lanshs, or palm-frond shashahs), being hauled back to surface for emptying and re-baiting.
 Along the east coast, where steep craggy mountains provide a backdrop, fishermen living in fishing villages at the mouths of wadis (dried river beds) benefit from the rich stocks nourished by deepwater upwellings offshore.
 Here, beach seine netting (yaroof) and the casting of drift nets (al hayali) or the use of gillnets, known locally as al liekh and often set on the bottom, are also deployed (usually from dhows).
 Long-lines (manshalla) are also used.